Jennifer A. Camacho

 Peter G. Thurlow

-Mr. Thurlow is a patent attorney and partner at Jones Day law firm in New York.
-He has significant experience in all aspects of domestic and international patent prosecution, including post-grant reissue, ex parte, and inter partes reexamination proceedings.
+Mr. Thurlow is a patent attorney and partner at Polsinelli law firm in New York.
+He has significant experience in all aspects of domestic and international patent prosecution, including post-grant reissue, ex parte, and Patent Trial and Appeal Board (PTAB) including Inter Parte Review (IPR) proceedings.
 As a patent prosecution attorney, his experience includes drafting, filing, and prosecuting United States patent cooperation treaties and international patent applications.
 Mr. Thurlow provides litigation support for patent litigation in the District Courts, the International Trade Commission, and before the Court of Appeals for the Federal Circuit.
-Mr. Thurlow is the current chairperson of the Patent Law Committee for the New York Intellectual Property Law Association (NYIPLA).
+Mr. Thurlow is a member of the board of directors for the New York Intellectual Property Law Association (NYIPLA) and second vice president of the NYIPLA.
 Mr. Thurlow has been active in the implementation of the America Invents Act (AIA), representing the NYIPLA's views before the USPTO.
 Mr. Thurlow received his bachelor's degree in marine engineering from the United States Merchant Marine Academy; his master's in business administration from Pace University in New York; and his law degree from Brooklyn Law School.
 Mr. Thurlow is serving his second term as a PPAC member.

 P. Michael Walker